Residents Lane helps Waiheke residents board their preferred sailings and get home during especially busy times throughout the year.

-We want to make this process as easy as possible for you - to be issued a Waiheke Residents Lane Card, all you need to do is bring proof that you either live or work on Waiheke Island to the Matiatia Ticket Office by Saturday, 21 December.
+We want to make this process as easy as possible for you - to be issued a Waiheke Residents Lane Card, all you need to do is bring proof that you either live or work on Waiheke Island to the Matiatia Ticket Office.

 If you qualify for access to the Residents Lane, up to three guests can access the Residents Lane with you.

 No, The Residents lane is only operational at the Auckland Downtown Ferry Terminal and Matiatia Wharf at Waiheke Island.